Characterizing Human Actions in the Digital Platform by Temporal Context: Data Experiment Settings

 \subsection{Datasets}

-We apply our method to the three data sets.
-We firstly use the app usage history dataset~\cite{feng2019dropout} to study the correspondences between the inter-temporal context differences (ATC) and the category of the apps.
-Then, we use ATC to study the behavior difference between different individuals to demonstrate that our method captures human behavior in terms of inter-temporal context.
-For this analysis, we use the clickstream data from the MOOC platform~\cite{yu2018smartphone}.
-Lastly, we turn to the dynamics of ATC, studying the student behavior sensing data~\cite{wang2014studentlife}.
+We apply our method to three datasets.
+First, we use the app usage history dataset by~\citet{feng2019dropout} to study the correspondences between inter-temporal context differences (ATC) and app categories.
+Then, we use ATC to study behavioral differences between individuals, demonstrating that our method captures human behavior in terms of inter-temporal context.
+For this analysis, we use clickstream data from a Massive Open Online Course (MOOC) platform by~\citet{yu2018smartphone}.
+Lastly, we examine ATC dynamics using the StudentLife sensing data by~\citet{wang2014studentlife}.